It’s hard to believe how quickly this year has gone by, hasn’t it?

 Between baby portrait sessions, Baby Club, white box, maternity shoots and more… I’m waxing nostalgic today as I sort through the past year’s images.
 And I’m thankful to have documented so many photos of families as they grow.

-As the studio nears the end of its 15th year, I wanted to look back on my favorite sessions from 2019 to share the images with you – and of course, the stories behind them!
+As the studio nears the end of its 15th year, I wanted to look back on my favourite sessions from 2019 to share the images with you – and of course, the stories behind them!

 Anita and John look after their granddaughter a couple of times a week.